(5) Baditude's Cartomizer Tank Setup Guide

-I hold the carto at a slight angle, and spin it around as I drip liquid onto the polyfill.
+I hold the carto at a slight angle, and gradually spin it around as I drip liquid onto the polyfill.
 When the fibers are wet, I flick the carto down like a thermometer.
-Hold the carto from the top & flick it forcefully toward the floor (keep holding the carto) a few times.
+Hold the carto from the top & flick it forcefully toward the floor a few times (keep holding onto the carto, silly) .
 This produces the same effect as a centrifuge, forcing the juice down into the bottom of the wick of the carto.

 Filling the Tank:

 Your tank should be completely assembled with both end caps on the tube.
 I replace the tooth pick now with a tank tool as shown in the PBusardo video in this blog article.
+The tank tool has multiple uses, but here it keeps too much e-liquid from getting into the carto.
+At this point, you are only filling the tank.
 I lubricate the tool and carto with a little bit of e-juice and insert the carto about half way into the tank through the bottom end cap.
 I then fill the tank about 80% full of juice through the hole in the top end cap.

-Now I'm ready to twist the carto all the way up through the top cap, while also securing the top cap with my other hand to be sure not to allow the cap to be pushed off the tube.
-Remove the tank tool and replace it with a drip tip.
+Now I'm ready to gently "twist" the carto all the way up through the top cap, while also securing the top cap with my other hand to be sure not to allow the cap to be pushed off the tube.
+The tank tool helps guide the carto through the cap.
+Now remove the tank tool and replace it with a drip tip.
 It's now ready to vape.

 How to Refill a Tank:

-To refill a set up tank with more juice, I remove the drip tip, insert the tank tool, and while securing the tank's end caps, I push down on the tank tool so that the cartomizer slides halfway through the tank.
-This allows enough space to add more liquid.
-Once refilled, again still securing the end caps with my other hand, I twist the carto back into position.
+To refill a set up tank with more juice, I remove the drip tip, insert the tank tool onto the carto, and while securing the tank's end caps, I push downward on the tank tool so that the cartomizer slides halfway through the tank.
+This allows enough space to add more liquid through the top of the tank.
+Once refilled, again still securing the end caps with my other hand, I gently twist the carto back into position.
 Remove the tank tool and replace the drip tip.
-(You need not add juice to the carto during refills, but this is optional)______________________
+(You need not add juice to the carto during refills, but this is optional)

 The following is the best video demonstration I have found that shows how to fill a cartomizer and cartotank that uses most of the methods I practice.
 Keep in mind I use the tooth pick and the Slap Yo Moma tank tool in addition to what you see in this video.